aaronoe/FlutterCinematic/README.md

 # Flutter Cinematic

 This app is a Flutter port of the native Android App [Cinematic](https://github.com/aaronoe/Cinematic).
-The intention with creating this app was understanding the intricacies of building apps in Flutter.
+My intention in creating this app was understanding the intricacies of building apps in Flutter.
 Just like the native Android App this app does **not make any efforts in being a nicely architectured application**.
+That being said the whole point is to showcase Flutter's capabilities for building simple apps and to understand key difference and advantages to native development.

 ## Overview